nicholasdille/insulatr/README.md

 ### Files

-The `files` node defines a list of files to be injected into the volume before running the build steps.
+The `files` node defines a list of files to be injected into the volume before running the build steps as well as extracted after the build steps completed successfully.
 A typical definitions looks like this:

 ```yaml
 files: